 Discussion with management on social safety revealed that this is currently part of the strategy sessions with the departments in which the core values including a safe working environment is discussed.
-Moreover, it is part of the mentoring programme and an ESE confidant is available.
+It is part of the mentoring programme and an ESE confident is available.